xTestamenTx/tech-assessment/README.md

+.net core 3.1 using ef core in memory database.
+Just need to run the unit tests, data is seeded from ModelBuilderExtentions

 # Hey developers, engineers, hackers.
 **This is important!** We want to respect your valuable time so **_PLEASE_** timebox this exercise.